LLNL/DD-NM-ROM/README.md

 - Running on CPUs first lets you compute and store SVD data of snapshots, which then won't have to be recomputed in GPU environment.

 ## Training a DD-NM-ROM
-- Make sure the driver_LSROM notebook (see previous section) is run on the desired configuration using a CPU to store POD basis data.
+- Make sure the driver_DD_LSROM.ipynb notebook (see previous section) is run on the desired configuration using a CPU to store POD basis data.
 - Run train_rom.sh.
 This runs the python script driver_train_rom.py, which takes the following optional arguments
   * --nx:                number of grid points in x-direction
   * --ny:                number of grid points in y-direction